 - 1. How can I join two members of the same table? - 2.
 How can I run SQL statements from a text file? - 3.
 How can I write an SQL query that lists a set of detail records with a total at the bottom? - 4.
 How can I select rows based on the current date in numeric or character fields? - 5.
-Why is my query performing poorly after an upgrade to a newer release of the IBM i operating system? - 6.
-Can I create an alias on a system for a table, view, or physical file that is on another system? - 7.
+Can I create an alias on a system for a table, view, or physical file that is on another system? - 6.
 When the first member of a multimember database file has the same name as the file, it is the only member of the file that you can access using SQL.
 How can I access another member using SQL?